KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: Increases Elemental Mastery by 80.
+* 2-Piece Set Bonus: Increases Elemental Mastery by 80.
-* 4 Piece Set Bonus: Increases Charged Attack DMG by 35% if the character uses a Catalyst or Bow.
+* 4-Piece Set Bonus: Increases Charged Attack DMG by 35% if the character uses a Catalyst or Bow.
 {% endtab %}
 {% endtabs %}